August 25, 2020 4 Tips to Drive More Conversions with Your Facebook Ads’ Landing Pages

 The point is: To make a greater impact with your landing page’s copy, and to drive up conversion rates, focus your copy on the solution your product and/or service provides — or the incentive your brand is offering.

-If you keep your copy about your visitors and their wants and needs, you’ll always have more success.
+If you keep your copy about your visitor’s wants and needs, you’ll always have more success.